The House of 72 Tenants: Special notes

 The House of 72 Tenants can be considered to have started a new era for Hong Kong film industry.
 Before the release of this movie, most high-class movies filmed in the then British colony were shot and recorded in Mandarin, while the less-respected ones would be shot and recorded in Cantonese.
 However, since the debut of the movie, which was filmed in Cantonese, and the popularity it achieved, subsequent major Hong Kong films switched their language from Mandarin to Cantonese.
+This movie is a remake of a black and white Cantonese movie (1963) of the same name.

 Parodies

 Parodies of this movie are found in many of Hong Kong's films and television series.